Hot Summer (song)

-Background and recording
+Background

 "Hot Summer" was written and produced by Danish musicians Remee Sigvardt Jackman and Thomas Troelsen.
 It is one out of several songs they contributed to Monrose's second album, Strictly Physical (2007), and marked one of their first songs as a collaborative duo.
-Much of it was created at the Delta Lab White recording studios in Copenhagen, Denmark in fall 2006.
+Much of it was created at the Delta Lab White recording studios in Copenhagen, Denmark in autumn 2006.
 Remee also provided backing vocals and rap parts on the song, while Troelsen played keyboards and oversaw the programming of "Hot Summer".
 Vocals by Monrose members Mandy Capristo, Senna Gammour, and Bahar Kizil were eventually recorded by Claus Üblacker at the Weryton Studios in Munich, Germany.

 The song was selected out of a total of three hundred songs for inclusion on Strictly Physical (2007).
 Monrose cited its uptempo nature as a reason for their selection and described it as a perfect "good mood song."
 An instant favorite of the band, "Hot Summer" was eventually picked as the lead single from Strictly Physical since they considered it a fitting break away from the ballad stereotype that they had established with the release of their singles "Shame" and "Even Heaven Cries".
 Band member Senna Gammour further elaborated in an interview with the band's official website: "The song is cool and sexy and goes straight into your dancing legs, [it's] our contribution to great summer parties."
 She also discussed the 1980s influences and house music elements of the record.
 Mandy Capristo called the song a "promise" and added: "It instantly raises your spirits, no matter if you're sitting in your car, dancing on the floor or eating ice-cream — "Hot Summer" is just brimful of life."

 Release and reception

 "Hot Summer" received a generally positive reception from music critics who complimented the song for its hit qualities as well as Monrose's decision to break away from the pop sound of previous releases.
-Julia Dörfler from laut.de wrote that it "clearly has hit qualities."
-Similarly, music magazine Musikwoche declared the song a "summer hit."
-In his review for cdstarts.de, Albert Ranner compared it favorably to Canadian singer Nelly Furtado's "Maneater" (2006).
-He called the record "extremly danceable."
+Julia Dörfler from laut.de noted that the "mixture of R&B, dance and pop [...] clearly has hit qualities."
+Similarly, music magazine MusikWoche declared the song a "summer hit."
+In his review for CDstarts.de, Albert Ranner compared it favorably to Canadian singer Nelly Furtado's song "Maneater" (2006).
+He called the record "extremely danceable."

 Although a twenty-second clip of "Hot Summer" was previewed on the ProSieben network's daily gossip television magazine taff on 24 May 2007, the full song was not premiered until Monrose's performance during the season finale of the second cycle of Germany's Next Topmodel a few hours later.
 Officially released on 29 June 2007, both the CD single as well as the digital single contained remixes by British-born DJ Tai Jason, Tomas Schmidt and Zafer Kurus from production team Beathoavenz, Patrick Flo Macheck of production team Mozart & Friends and German trio Nachtwandler, consisting of Christoph Riebling, Jens Klingelhöfer, and Patrick Ruhrmann.
 In addition, previously unreleased recording "Scream", written by Charlie Mason, Karl Johan Rasma, Pelle Lidell, and Sebastian Larsson, was included on the CD single.